Chaotic Behaviour of the Earth System in the Anthropocene: The Anthropocene Equation phase-space

 \section{The Anthropocene Equation phase-space}

-Dynamical systems are described either through a Lagrangian function or equivalently through a Hamiltonian formulation, irrespectively of being classical, statistical or quantum.
-In both cases, the phase space variables can be evaluated.
-The phase space of our model is fully specified through the variables $(\psi,\dot{\psi})$, once that a set of initial conditions, $(\psi_0,\dot{\psi_0})$, is assumed.
+Dynamical systems of physical interest can be typically described in terms of Lagrangian or Hamiltonian function, irrespectively of being classical, statistical or quantum.
+Regardless of the framework, the phase space variables can be evaluated.
+The phase space of our model is fully specified through the variables $(\psi,\dot{\psi})$, once a set of initial conditions, $(\psi_0,\dot{\psi_0})$, is assumed.
 The initial value problem can be established and solved through the evolution equation, which leads to a trajectory of the dynamical system in the phase space.

-In Refs.~\cite{Bertolami:2018,Bertolami:2019} it has been proposed that transitions of the ES are like phase transitions which can be described by the LG Theory through the free energy function in terms of the order parameter $\psi$,
+In Refs.~\cite{Bertolami:2018,Bertolami:2019} it has been proposed that transitions of the ES are like phase transitions, which can be described by the LG Theory through the free energy function in terms of the order parameter $\psi$,

-where $F_0$ is a constant, the above mentioned set of natural parameters that affect the ES is denoted by $\eta$, with the natural effects modeled by $a(\eta)$ and $b(\eta)$, while the strength of the human activities, $H$, is set by $\gamma$.
+where $F_0$ is a constant, the above mentioned set of natural parameters that affect the ES is denoted by $\eta$, with the natural effects modelled by $a(\eta)$ and $b(\eta)$, while the strength of the human activities, $H$, is set by $\gamma$.

 Considering a general set of canonical coordinates, $q = (q_1,\,\dots,\,q_n)$, for the ES in our description, this should include, not only the order parameter $\psi$, but also the natural and human drivers, $\eta$ and $H$, respectively.
 Therefore, we have $q=(\psi,\,\eta,\,H)$ \cite{Bertolami:2019}.
 In this case, the Lagrangian function includes, besides the potential, which is identified with the free energy, a set of kinetic terms for the canonical coordinates, { \arraycolsep{2pt} } where $\mu$ and $\nu$ are constants.